 The shells are a cinch to make.
-All I did was pop open a can of Pillsbury seamless crescent rolls, unroll them on a big cutting board.
+All I did was pop open a can of Pillsbury seamless crescent rolls and unroll them on a big cutting board.
 To stretch the dough out a bit I grabbed a rolling pin and went over the dough a few times.

 Then I placed one piece of the crescent roll dough in each opening of the muffin pan and pushed it down.

 After the dough was in place I went back and put a scoop of the spinach mixture into each shell.
-Then sprinkled more shredded mozzarella on top.
+Then sprinkle more shredded mozzarella on top.

 Pop the pan into a 375° oven and bake for 15 minutes or until the crescent shells start turning golden brown.

 Let them cool for a few minutes before serving.